apitoolkit/apitoolkit-landing/content/docs/Quickstarts/Elixir/Phoenix.md

 end
 ```

-You can also report errors manually by calling `report_error` from anywhere within a controller, also passing it the connection and the error and `__STACKTRACE__`.
+You can also report errors manually by calling `report_error` from anywhere within a controller, also passing it the connection, the error and `__STACKTRACE__`.

 Example: